 When the above standards of progress are not met by a veteran, the Veterans Administration is notified that the student is not making satisfactory progress toward the degree.
-Notices of Changes in Enrollment Status are sent to the Veterans Administration when the student withdraws during the semester, does not re-enroll for a subsequent semester, or changes status from full-time to part-time.
+Notices of Changes in Enrollment Status are sent to the Veterans Administration when the student withdraws during the semester or changes status from full-time to part-time.